Havelock Work: Whare Ra

-The New Zealand Order became known by the Maori name of Whare Ra or "the House of the Sun".
+The New Zealand Order became known by the Māori name of Whare Ra or "the House of the Sun".
 Foundations of the house at Whare Ra were laid down by the architect James Chapman-Taylor, who later became a member of both the Golden Dawn and the Order of the Table Round (Ordo Tabulae Rotundae), a neo-Arthurian mystical and chivalric order also brought to New Zealand by Felkin.

 The Whare Ra attracted many members of the community, and by 1926 the inner order alone had over 100 members including many of the most wealthy and influential people in Havelock North and Hastings.
 The outer order numbered over 200 at its peak.
 It continued to operate until 1978.

 Another outcome of the Havelock Work, albeit via Whare Ra, was the establishment in 1938 of the Tauhara Trust, which set aside money for the development of a conference centre for spiritual groups, particularly those engaging in meditation, mysticism, the New Age and deep ecology.
-This conference centre continues to operate, overlooking Acacia Bay in Taupo.
+This conference centre continues to operate, overlooking Acacia Bay in Taupō.